mike132129/Automated-Clocking/README.md

 ![image](https://user-images.githubusercontent.com/48711966/130392995-f3d06669-3b85-47dd-8343-c6356ac2ef26.png)

+2. Remember to enable the workflow manually in `Action`.

-2. Setting the clock in-and-out time (Optional)
+3. Setting the clock in-and-out time (Optional)

 To change the clocking time, (default clockin: 9:58 a.m., clockout: 17:57), you need to edit the file in the `.github/workflows/clockin.yml` and `.github/workflows/clockout.yml` with crontab format.